langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

 Recency entails adding, modifying and fetching.
 Every hash id should be unique.

-Ideally, hashes should be short hex-values, 6 hex digits should suffice to reliably store all data.
+Hashes should be short hex-values.
+6 hex digits should suffice to reliably store all data.

 Example:
 ```